YuganshG/ML-Algorithms-From-Scratch/README.md

-# Coding Machine Learning Algorithms from the GroundUp
+# Coding Machine Learning Algorithms from the Ground Up

 ## About <a name="about"></a>